 Dates, times and format

-IMAGINE seminars will run on Wednesdays.
+IMAGINE seminars will run every other week on Wednesdays.

 Seminars will start at 10am US Eastern time, click here for conversion in your local time.